evyatarluv/AI/README.md

 1. `main.py` - Script with an example of using the solver.
 Additionally, a comparison between the algorithms and heuristics and couple of plots for the comparison.
+The `solve_puzzle` function in the main is an interactive solver which get from the user his preferred algorithm, search approach and heuristic function and solve a random puzzle.